Updated:

 trailing.right = n

-[Question]: why we need trailing pointer?
+[Question]: why do we need a trailing pointer?

 … This NIL occupies the position where we wish to place the input item n.
 We need the trailing pointer y because by the time we find the NIL where n belongs, the search has proceeded one step beyond the node that needs to be changed. —— CLRS